jfhector/my-to-do-list/BACKLOG.md

 * find a way to set a CSS custom property from JS without using element.style

 * refactor this.$list.addEventListener('keyup', using try {}

+* Use custom events for deletion (and maybe addition) holding data about what needs to be added (or deleted), using CustomEvent.
+E.g. instead of "user has clicked on a delete butter, it corresponds to this id", I could get "there has been a delete event for item of this id".
+How would this be implemented?
+What sort of efficiencies does this get me?
+See Inclusive Components p155.
+*